Psychedelic Integration: Individual Sessions, Workshops and Closed Groups

 Another powerful venue of integration I offers is group work via drop-in workshops and ongoing closed groups.
 The drop-in workshops allow one to get a taste of my integration process and group process.
 Group work provides ongoing threads between group members and the sharing of wisdom teachings.
 Over time, a synergistic “basket” of the collective field is woven, which is its own dynamic container that holds individual and group development.

-Both workshops and group work use a myriad of integration practices, including my Art for Access process focusing on felt sense, art process, shamanic drumming/ritual, writing, and sharing to “grow corn” with the experience, versus having an interesting adventure that ends with the experience.
+Workshops, retreats and group work use a myriad of integration practices, including my Art for Access process focusing on felt sense, art process, shamanic drumming/ritual, writing, and sharing to “grow corn” with the experience, versus having an interesting adventure that ends with the experience.
 I believe that when we respect the medicines by orienting to them ahead, using intention and by fully integrating their messages, we are in “right relationship” with them as allies and they can continue to teach us, well after the medicine experience.

 Individual one-hour session for preparation or integration: $200 Individual 2-hour session Integration: $350 Individual breathwork/integration sessions 3.5-4 hours $600

-Ongoing Groups 2.5 – 3 hours (depending on size): $50/each (8-10 people) Monthly groups, multi-group session commitment. (student/discount available as needed).
-Check workshops/events for current schedule and openings.
+Monthly groups, 6 session commitment. (student/discount available as needed).
+Check workshops/events for current schedule and openings and fees.

-*Note: I am is operating as a coach in these sessions, which is backed by my skill sets and experience as a seasoned therapist.
+*Note: I am is operating as an integration consultant/coach in these sessions, which is backed by my skill sets and experience as a seasoned therapist.